 IMF executive board extends debt service relief for 25 low-income countries

-Dec 20 (Reuters) - The International Monetary Fund said on Monday its executive board has extended debt service relief for 25 eligible low-income countries.
+Dec 20 (Reuters) - The International Monetary Fund said on Monday its executive board has extended Fund debt service relief for 25 eligible low-income countries for another three months until April 13, 2022.

 The approval of the fifth and final tranche of debt service relief totaling about $115 million follows four prior tranches approved in April and October of 2020 and 2021, the IMF said in a statement on Monday.